ZahraMirzaei/admin-panel/README.md

 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

+# Would you mind support me?

+* Star GitHub repo
+* Create pull requests, submit bugs, suggest new features or documentation updates.